Manuscripts & Submission

 Timeframes for Am Min

-In general, an editor is assigned and an associate editor invited to handle the paper within a few days of submission.
-Within about five days, depending on the time of year, an associate editor has been found.
-Our goal is for associate editors to find reviewers in a couple weeks for overall review time to be about six weeks.
-However, as everyone knows, it can be challenging finding reviewers.
-Our goal is between three and four months revision info should be with authors (unless there are complex circumstances or other considerations, of course).
-The most important factor to having a speedy submission-to-publication experience is for the AUTHOR to handle the revision instructions very promptly.
-We remind the author at 60 days and again at 120 days and then, unless there are special circumstances, it is considered withdrawn.
-Resubmissions are encouraged when the time becomes available.
-In general, once the revision is in, the AE may request further review, another revision, a discussion or make a recommendation to the editor.
-If accepted, production of the paper tends to take about three months.
-Our average submission-to-publication time currently is under 10 months; many papers are faster.
-These timelines should guide you as to when to contact the associate editor or the editorial office for information on your paper, in a gentle fashion and understanding that all the editors are volunteers.
+A great number of variables can affect the flow of your manuscript through peer review.
+This information is provided for planning purposes and is not guaranteed.
+In general, an editor is assigned, and an associate editor (AE) is invited to handle the paper within a few days of submission.
+In about five to seven days, an AE will be found.
+The goal is for AEs to find reviewers within a couple of weeks, resulting in an overall review time of about six weeks.
+However, finding reviewers can be challenging.
+The factor the author has the most control over is the revision time.
+We remind you at 60 days and again at 120 days.
+If there is no communication, the manuscript is considered withdrawn after 120 days in revision.
+Resubmissions are encouraged when time allows.
+In general, once the revision is in, the AE may request further review, request another revision, discuss it, or make a recommendation to the editor.
+There is also a technical check for CIFs.
+If accepted, production takes about three months, depending on the existing inventory of accepted papers.
+These timelines should guide you on when to contact the associate editor or the editorial office for information about your paper, in a gentle manner, recognizing that all AEs and reviewers are volunteers.

-Please go to our online submission site and submit over the web, which has complete instructions and help files.
+Please go to our online submission site and submit over the web, where you will find complete instructions and help files.

 Contact us with your questions here.